-10 Top-Rated Hiking Trails in the Phoenix Area
+10 Top-Rated Hiking Trails in Phoenix, AZ

 You don't even need to leave the city limits to enjoy beautiful hikes around Phoenix.
 Looking out over the city from some of the high ridges, you can see the entire metropolitan area, including many of the well-known rock formations, like those in Papago Park, as well as Camelback Mountain and Pinnacle Peak.

-1 Tom's Thumb Trail
+1. Tom's Thumb Trail

 Once you start traversing the switchbacks and reach a point high enough to see off into the distance, it's easy to be distracted by the views rather than your exertion level.
 And the reward is worth the effort for the incredible vista from the top and a close-up look at Tom's Thumb.
 You'll also find small caves to explore up here.

 Done as an out-and-back hike, this trail is 4.2 miles in total, with an elevation of approximately 1,000 feet.
 If you want to seriously challenge yourself, you can combine this with the East End Loop for a more than 11-mile hike, and at least twice the overall elevation gain.

-2 Pinnacle Peak
+2. Pinnacle Peak

 This is a 3.5-mile, out-and-back hike with an elevation gain of 1,300 feet.
 All manner of hikers frequent this trail, from fully outfitted trail runners to those just out for a slow walk in their flip flops, and even those stopping to do yoga poses along the way.
 Depending on the time of year, you may also see some rock climbers making their way to the top.